trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 The purpose of JekyllConf is to showcase Jekyll as a tool and a community to be taken seriously.
 It has grown from being a bedroom blogging tool for hackers to a powerful platform that some very large organisations trust to run their websites.
 We want to see this trend continue.

 I think we did a great job in showcasing interesting, unique use cases and perspectives of Jekyll as a technology.
-However, we did a poor job of is representing Jekyll as a community.
+However, we did a poor job of representing Jekyll as a community.

 We ended up with a speaker lineup that included 8 men and 0 women.
-We hadn&#39;t tried to exclude women, but we hadn&#39;t made an special effort to include any either.
+We hadn&#39;t tried to exclude women, but we hadn&#39;t made a special effort to include any either.

 Some people did not like this and took to Twitter vocally when they saw we had an all male speaker lineup.